Residential Solar for Pittsburgh Homes

 Homes with south-, east-, or west-facing roof surfaces often have strong solar potential, even with some variation in layout.

-Full vs Partial Solar Coverage
+Full vs Partial Solar Offset

 Both full and partial systems can provide meaningful long-term benefits depending on goals and constraints.